cakemanager/cakeadmin-docs/docs/installation.md

 This command will prepare everything for the CakeAdmin Plugin.
 At the end of the installation you have to enter your e-mailaddress and password (won't be hidden!).

+If you have trouble with this way of commands, run the following:
+-    `$ bin/cake migrations migrate -p CakeAdmin`
+-    `$ bin/cake migrations migrate -p Notifier`
+-    `$ bin/cake migrations migrate -p Settings`

 Creating an user
 ----------------